splunk/splunk-operator/docs/Examples.md

 splunk-operator-7c5599546c-wt4xl            1/1     Running   0          14h
 ```

-If you want to add more indexers as cluster peers, update your CR to include a `replicas` parameter:
+If you want to add more indexers as cluster peers, update your `IndexerCluster` CR and define the `replicas` parameter:

 ```yaml
 cat <<EOF | kubectl apply -f -